ShireenKachroo/RetroVerse/README.md

 ## 💡 **About the Project**

-Retro_World is designed to transport users back to the golden era of retro vibes, infused with modern web development techniques.
+RetroVerse is designed to transport users back to the golden era of retro vibes, infused with modern web development techniques.
 It's more than just a website—it's an interactive experience, highlighting my passion for design, web development, and creativity.

 This website includes various sections, each thoughtfully crafted to reflect the retro theme while offering an engaging user experience.